 A provocative German playwright whose lurid, satirical dramas of sexuality and social hypocrisy scandalized Wilhelmine society and paved the way for modern theater.

-Frank Wedekind lived a bohemian life as an actor, cabaret performer, and advertising manager before his plays made him infamous.
-Writing in the stifling atmosphere of late-19th-century Germany, he wielded satire like a scalpel, dissecting bourgeois morality with a brutal, poetic glee.
-His most famous works, 'Spring Awakening' and the 'Lulu' plays, placed adolescent sexuality, violence, and the raw power of instinct center stage, subjects that guaranteed censorship and outrage.
-Wedekind's characters are often archetypes—the Earth Spirit, the Hymn-singing schoolboy—moving through fragmented, episodic plots that rejected naturalism.
+Frank Wedekind wrote 'Spring Awakening' and the 'Lulu' plays, placing adolescent sexuality, violence, and the raw power of instinct center stage in late-19th-century Germany.
+Born in 1864, he lived a bohemian life as an actor, cabaret performer, and advertising manager before his plays made him infamous.
+His satire dissected bourgeois morality with brutal, poetic glee, guaranteeing censorship and outrage.
+His characters are often archetypes—the Earth Spirit, the hymn-singing schoolboy—moving through fragmented, episodic plots that rejected naturalism.
 This stylized, direct address to the audience and his focus on primal drives directly influenced the Expressionist movement and later Bertolt Brecht's epic theatre.
-He was a performer of his own monstrous creations, often playing the sinister ringmaster in his works, cementing his reputation as a dangerous and essential voice.
+He performed his own monstrous creations, often playing the sinister ringmaster.
+He died in 1918, leaving a dangerous and essential body of work.

 1860–1882